Wishing Well School: Educating the Whole Child

 Fourth-grade science blocks introduce zoology, allowing students to investigate the animal kingdom.
 We also introduce lesson blocks covering local history and geography with map studies and field trips to historical sites, including Sutter’s Fort .
 In math lessons, fractions are introduced, while previous concepts are continually practiced.
 The fourth grade typically joins together for a camping and bike trip with their teachers.
 Another important milestone in the fourth grade is that students begin learning a string instrument and start instruction in either the violin, viola or cello.

 By the fifth grade, students are developmentally ready for more sophisticated work and greater academic rigor.
 The curriculum broadens to include the study of the ancient civilizations from India to Greece.
 Class teachers bring this work to life with stories and details that deepen students’ understanding while honing their research and library skills.
 Learning is enhanced with such class trips as the fine art museum, to view collections of art and artifacts from ancient civilizations.
-Students also are given a truly unique opportunity to experience the culture of Ancient Greece by training for and participating in the pentathlon, an Olympic competition that is held with other area Waldorf schools.
+Students also are given a truly unique opportunity to experience the culture of Ancient Greece by training for and participating in the pentathlon, an Olympic competition that is held with area Waldorf schools.

 Fifth grade math lesson blocks include work with fractions, decimals and freehand geometry.
 In science, we move from the animal kingdom to the plant kingdom with our study of botany.
 These lessons are enhanced by our ability to study out doors across the woodlands, wetlands and coastline of Los Osos.
 We also take short trips to study plant life in other ecosystems.
 Letter writing, composition and grammar are part of the curriculum, as well as physical and economic geography.
 Music lessons continue on a string instrument.